stefanspringer1/BuildingSwiftOnWindows/README.md

 _This document can be considered as a longer, more detailed version of https://github.com/apple/swift/blob/main/docs/WindowsBuild.md.
 It is not part of the official Swift distribution.
 It comes without warranty._

+## Your Windows Installation

+Of course, it might be helpful at some point to e.g. build a debug version of Swift on a non-English system, but for better communication of problems etc. an English installation should be preferred.
+A "Pro" version of Windows is not necessary.

 ## Developer Mode

 The Developer Mode should be activated in the Windows settings.
 One reason for this is that the tools should be able to set symbolic links, but Microsoft has decided that symbolic links might be harmful (see [there](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-vista/cc766301(v=ws.10)) under "Create symbolic links").